 (3) Where the Commissioner is satisfied that a licence has been lost or destroyed, he may issue a duplicate licence on payment of the prescribed fee.

-[Section 26 amended by No. 55 of 2004 s.
+[Section 26 amended: No. 55 of 2004 s.
 294.]

 27. Register

 (1) The Commissioner shall keep a Register in the prescribed manner of all persons licensed, and all firms and bodies corporate on behalf of which a licence has been granted, under this Act.